DHI-GRAS/the-gras-style/README.md

 2. If you contribute code to a repository that has CI (*Continuous Integration*, e.g. through Travis CI) set up, you *must* create a Pull Request to commit to `master`.
 3. Merge as often as possible, especially when multiple people are working on the same repository.
 4. Inform your collaborators before major refactoring operations.
+5. Prefix Pull Requests that are work in progress with `WIP`.
+Remove the `WIP` label before merging.
+Do not merge Pull Requests with the `WIP` label.
+6. Only squash commits in exceptional circumstances (e.g. after doing many small changes that were reversed later on).

 ## Testing